Math-Lang/api-demo/README.md

 The service is an interface containing the methods used in the Controller & said methods and implemented in Service Impl in order to minimize coupling.

 ### Tests
 Junit is currently used for unit tests.
+While this may not be optimal, it allows to test the multiple possible queries.

 ### TODO
 - Entities are currently exposed.
 This creates strong coupling.
-Need to implement DTOs ??.
+Need to implement DTOs ??. **Would be necessary for the view aspect (if/when front-end is to be implemented**)
 - Hide repo CRUD methods (mostly delete).
-Possible using @override & @RestResource(exporte = false) annotations.
-Make sure to use them on both delete (GUID id & Listing listing).
+Possible using @override & @RestResource(exported = false) annotations.
+Make sure to use them on both delete (GUID id & Listing listing). **This was not currently requested and therefore may be out of scope, but is good to keep in mind**

 ### Technical Development Journal
 - Basic template was developped using https://bezkoder.com/spring-boot-download-csv-file/ as a reference.
 This seemed like a perfect template to fulfill the needs of my current API.